Berlin Tramways (BVB) No. 3006

 Since arriving in Crich the tram has been in almost constant use, not only as an access vehicle, but also during themed events such as the museum’s ‘Red Oktober’ day, which features vehicles from former Soviet bloc tramways.
 It has even been pressed into service on ‘Santa specials’ in the past, as a more contemporary alternative to the traditional sleigh!

-Apart from being overhauled, the only other significant change the tramcar has experienced since entering into service has been a change of livery in May 2012 from a somewhat garish orange and white to its original rather more restrained cream and black colour scheme.
+Apart from being overhauled, the only other significant change the tramcar has experienced since entering into service has been a change of livery (completed in May 2012) from a somewhat garish orange and white to its original rather more restrained cream and black colour scheme.

 3006’s important role as the Museum’s access tram means that it puts in more appearances on the tramway each year than any other tramcar in the collection.